 Oral steroids are frequently employed in the treatment of sudden sensorineural hearing loss (SSHL) and autoimmune inner ear disease (AIED).
-Patients who can tolerate systemic steroids are initially treated with oral steroids first.
-If patients do not fully respond after two weeks of oral steroids, then inner ear perfusion with dexamethasone can be used.
-In theory, patients who have a medical contraindication to steroids such as diabetes, hypertension, or peptic ulcer disease can be treated primarily with direct inner ear perfusion while avoiding the systemic effects of the drug.
+Individuals who can tolerate systemic steroids are initially treated with oral steroids first.
+If individuals do not fully respond after two weeks of oral steroids, then inner ear perfusion with dexamethasone can be used.
+It is proposed that individuals who have a medical contraindication to steroids such as diabetes, hypertension, or peptic ulcer disease can be treated primarily with direct inner ear perfusion while avoiding the systemic effects of the drug.